 When Life Gives You Lemons … Some Lemony Tips to Use

-tinges will be more sour, as they haven't fully
+- Lemons with green tinges will be more sour, as they haven’t fully ripened yet.

 4. They Can Make Your Meals Healthier